Spike Lee

-Shelton Jackson "Spike" Lee (born March 20, 1957) is an American filmmaker.
-His work has continually explored race relations, issues within the black community, the role of media in contemporary life, urban crime and poverty, and other political issues.
-Lee received numerous accolades for his work, including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, and two Peabody Awards as well as nominations for three Golden Globe Awards and a Grammy Award.
+Shelton Jackson "Spike" Lee (born March 20, 1957) is an American filmmaker and actor.
+Cited by various publications as one of the most important filmmakers of the late 20th century, his work explores issues including race relations, issues within the black community, the role of media in contemporary life, urban crime and poverty.
+Lee has received numerous accolades including an Academy Award, a British Academy Film Award, two Primetime Emmy Awards, and three Peabody Awards, as well as nominations for three Golden Globe Awards and a Grammy Award.

-Lee studied filmmaking at both Morehouse College and New York University Tisch School of the Arts, where he directed his student film Joe's Bed-Stuy Barbershop: We Cut Heads (1983), which won a Student Academy Award.
-He later started the production company, 40 Acres and a Mule Filmworks, where he has produced more than 35 films.
-He made his directorial debut with the comedy She's Gotta Have It (1986).
-He received widespread critical acclaim for the drama Do the Right Thing (1989), for which he was nominated for the Academy Award for Best Original Screenplay.
-He directed the historical epic Malcolm X (1992), earning the Berlin International Film Festival's Golden Bear.
-With the biographical crime dramedy BlacKkKlansman (2018), he won the Academy Award for Best Adapted Screenplay and the Cannes Film Festival Grand Prix Award.
+Lee studied filmmaking at Morehouse College and New York University Tisch School of the Arts, where he directed the student film Joe's Bed-Stuy Barbershop: We Cut Heads (1983), which won a Student Academy Award.
+Under his production company, 40 Acres and a Mule Filmworks, he has produced more than 35 films, including his own.
+Lee made his directorial debut with the comedy She's Gotta Have It (1986) and made his breakthrough for the drama Do the Right Thing (1989), for which he was nominated for the Academy Award for Best Original Screenplay.
+Afterward, he directed the historical epic Malcolm X (1992), which was nominated for the Berlin International Film Festival's Golden Bear.
+For the biographical crime dramedy BlacKkKlansman (2018), he won the Academy Award for Best Adapted Screenplay and the Cannes Film Festival's Grand Prix Award.

-He has also written and directed films such as School Daze (1988), Mo' Better Blues (1990), Jungle Fever (1991), Crooklyn (1994), Clockers (1995), Bamboozled (2000), 25th Hour (2002), Inside Man (2006), Chi-Raq (2015), Da 5 Bloods (2020), and Highest 2 Lowest (2025).
-Lee has also acted in eleven of his feature films.
-He is also known for directing numerous documentary projects including 4 Little Girls (1997), which was nominated for the Academy Award for Best Documentary Feature Film.
+Lee has also written and directed films such as School Daze (1988), Mo' Better Blues (1990), Jungle Fever (1991), Crooklyn (1994), Clockers (1995), Bamboozled (2000), 25th Hour (2002), Inside Man (2006), Chi-Raq (2015), Da 5 Bloods (2020), and Highest 2 Lowest (2025).
+He has also acted in eleven of his feature films and directed documentary projects including 4 Little Girls (1997), which was nominated for the Academy Award for Best Documentary Feature Film.
 He directed the HBO series When the Levees Broke (2006), which won two Primetime Emmy Awards for Outstanding Directing for a Documentary/Nonfiction Program and Exceptional Merit in Documentary Filmmaking.
 He also directed the HBO documentary If God Is Willing and da Creek Don't Rise (2010) and the David Byrne concert film American Utopia (2020).

-Lee has received several honors including the Honorary BAFTA Award in 2002, an Honorary César in 2003, the Academy Honorary Award in 2015, and the National Medal of Arts in 2023.
-Five of his films (Note: Do the Right Thing, Bamboozled, Malcolm X, 4 Little Girls, and She's Gotta Have It) have been selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
-He has received a Gala Tribute from the Film Society of Lincoln Center as well as the Dorothy and Lillian Gish Prize.
+Lee's honors include the Honorary BAFTA Award in 2002, an Honorary César in 2003, the Academy Honorary Award in 2015, and the National Medal of Arts in 2023.
+Five of his films (Note: These films are Do the Right Thing (1989), Bamboozled (2000), Malcolm X (1992), 4 Little Girls (1997), and She's Gotta Have It (1986).) have been selected by the Library of Congress for preservation in the National Film Registry as "culturally, historically, or aesthetically significant".
+He received a Gala Tribute from the Film Society of Lincoln Center and the Dorothy and Lillian Gish Prize.
 His films have featured breakthrough performances from actors such as Denzel Washington, Laurence Fishburne, Samuel L. Jackson, Giancarlo Esposito, Rosie Perez, Delroy Lindo, John Turturro, and John David Washington.